reecetech/pactman/README.md

 `given()` have the same calling convention: a provider state name and any optional parameters.

 ## Expecting Variable Content
-The above test works great if that user information is always static, but what happens if the user has a last updated field that is set to the current time every time the object is modified?
-To handle variable data and make your tests more robust, there are 3 helpful matchers:
+The default validity testing of equal values works great if that user information is always static, but what happens if the user has a last updated field that is set to the current time every time the object is modified?
+To handle variable data and make your tests more robust, there are several helpful matchers:

 ### Term(matcher, sample_data)
 Asserts the value should match the given regular expression.
 You could use this